TV Puls: Family channel (2001-2003)

 TV Puls was established on the basis of the former Telewizja Niepokalanów thanks to the support of state-owned companies (PKN Orlen, KGHM Polska Miedź, Polskie Sieci Elektroenergetyczne, PZU Życie) and Prokom by the Franciscan Order.

 The company initially broadcasting the TV Puls program was called Telewizja Familijna S.A.
 The station began broadcasting on 18 March 2001 on the terrestrial and satellite frequencies of TV Niepokalanów.
 TV Puls' flagship news program was Wydarzenia TV Puls, presented, among others, by Bogdan Rymanowski and Magda Mołek.
 The main current affairs magazine was the Raport Specjalny edited by Jacek Łęski - a program dealing with topics in the field of investigative journalism.

 TV Puls quickly lost financial liquidity due to excessive spending and withdrawal from Prokom.
 On 28 May 2002 the flagship news program Wydarzenia was taken off the air and replaced by the much cheaper Serwis Pulsu.
 In October 2002, TV Puls started switching off terrestrial transmitters.
-The debt of TV Familijna reached USD 130 million.
+The debt of TV Familijna reached US$130 million.
 On 1 April 2003 TV Puls ended broadcasting.